Canada Post Rate Change

 What is this rate change about?

-Canada Post announced this rate change late last year.
-This rate change affects all letter and parcel rates for both domestic and international destinations.
+Canada Post announced a rate change that affects all parcel rates for both domestic and international destinations.
 For detailed information regarding the affected rates, you can contact Canada Post at 1-800-267-1177, or check their website anytime for more information.

 Why did I receive a rate change package?

-You need to take out the current pak that is in your scale and replace it with the new one that was sent to you.
-You are required to return the old pak to us in the envelope provided.
-If you received a rate card you must download the rates.
-Instructions are included in the package, and for your convenience they can also be accessed from the menu above.
+You need to take out the current rate chip that is in your scale and replace it with the new one that was sent to you.
+You are required to return the old chip to us in the envelope provided.
+If you received a rate card you must download the rates and return the rate card in the envelope provided.
+Step by step instructions are included in the package, and for your convenience, they can also be accessed from the menu above.

 Is this rate change mandatory?